nhsconnect/digital-referrals/pages/getstarted/getstarted_get_connected.md

 ## Connections and smartcards ##

-If you do not have a HSCN Connection, please go to the following site to request one:
+If you do not have a HSCN or N3 Connection, please go to the following site to request one:

 * [Connecting to HSCN](https://digital.nhs.uk/health-social-care-network/new-to-hscn/connecting-to-HSCN)